 - 1. An ability to identify, formulate, and solve engineering problems by applying principles of science, technology, engineering, and mathematics. - 2.
 An ability to apply both analysis and synthesis in the engineering design process, resulting in designs that meet desired needs. - 3.
 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. - 4.
-An ability to communicate effectively with a range of audiences. - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - 6.
-An ability to recognize the ongoing need for additional knowledge and locate, evaluate, integrate, and apply this knowledge appropriately. - 7.
-An ability to function effectively on teams that establish goals, plan tasks, meet deadlines, and analyze risk and uncertainty.
+An ability to communicate effectively with a range of audiences. - 5.
+An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.